tjwkura5/retail-banking-app-deployed-elastic-beanstalk-2/README.md

 ## Purpose

  In our last project we got an introduction to setting up a CI/CD pipeline for deploying an application to AWS Elastic Beanstalk.
-The problem was the CD part of our pipeline was still manual which is inefficient.
+The problem was the CD part of our pipeline was still manual.
 This project aims to automate the deployment of code to AWS Elastic Beanstalk using Jenkins, eliminating the manual steps involved in our initial deployment process.
-Previously, we had to manually download, zip, and upload our code to Elastic Beanstalk.
-Now, the goal is for Jenkins to handle this automatically after building and testing.

  To achieve this, Jenkins requires: